Rail transport in Russia

-Rail transport in Russia runs on one of the biggest railway networks in the world.
-Russian railways are the third longest by length and third by volume of freight hauled, after the railways of the United States and China.
-In overall density of operations (freight ton-kilometers + passenger-kilometers)/length of track, Russia is second only to China.
+Rail transport in Russia runs on one of the largest railway networks in the world.
+By both volume of freight hauled, and passenger volume, they are second to only China.
+In total length, they are third largest, after China and the United States.
 Rail transport in Russia has been described as one of the economic wonders of the 19th, 20th, and 21st centuries.

 JSC Russian Railways has a near-monopoly on long-distance train travel in Russia, with a 98.6% market share in 2017.
 Independent long-distance carriers include Grand Service Express TC, Tverskoy Express, TransClassService, Sakhalin Passenger Company, Kuzbass Suburb, and Yakutian Railway.